CarlVerret/csFastFloat/README.md

 # csFastFloat : a fast and accurate float parser
 [![.NET](https://github.com/CarlVerret/csFastFloat/actions/workflows/dotnet.yml/badge.svg)](https://github.com/CarlVerret/csFastFloat/actions/workflows/dotnet.yml)

 C# port of Daniel Lemire's [fast_float](https://github.com/fastfloat/fast_float) fully ported from C++ to C#.
-It is up to 9 times faster than the standard library in some cases while providing exact results.
+With older .NET frameworks (5.0 and older) it is up to 9 times faster than the standard library in some cases while providing exact results.

+# Note : An important portion of our work had been merged to .NET Runtime within version 7.0 of the .NET Framework.